kajahc/express-jwt-mongo-auth-starter/README.md

 As a user I want to be able to wager against friends so that I can see who is smarter.
 As a user I want to answer questions so that I can measure my intelligence.
 As a user I want to play Jeopardy so that I can walk down memory lane.
+As a trivia buff it would be nice to have a trivia game that I can play with my grangkids.
+I would like for someone to create a game of trivia that escalates my thirst for the champioship.
+As a user there should be a game that gathers the family for fun.
+As the mother of users I would like a game that I don't have to moonitor who's really playing with my kids.
+If I was a user I would want to play a game that I could play alone so I dont get embarressed
 # Preview
 This game is modeled after the tv show.
 There are six categories which contain five questions each valuing from 200 points to 1000 points.
 # Technology used: